-Gemma Hooley is the Vice President for Member Partnership at NPR.
+Gemma Hooley is the Senior Vice President for Member Partnership at NPR.

-Arriving at NPR in 2000, Hooley has served as a program services associate, manager of station relations, and, until her current appointment in January 2014, as senior director of member partnership.
+Arriving at NPR in 2000, Hooley has served as a program services associate, manager of station relations, and, until her appointment as VP in January 2014, as senior director of member partnership.

 Hooley came to the United States from her native South Africa in 1996, to attend graduate school.
 After completing her degree, she worked for an independent multimedia production non-profit in Washington, D.C., where she managed, produced and edited the weekly award-winning documentary series Soundprint.